LIONS-DLT/lab-toolchain/ClusterConcept.md

 The webapplication outputs a scenario configuration file in JSON-format which is then used by the Provisioning Engine.

 The scenario web application is React based and is planned to be released as an open source artifact on GitHub.
-Our provisioning engine is based on multiple compoments such as minifabric, but mainly on a Tool called [Ansible](https://docs.ansible.com/ansible/latest/user_guide/index.html#getting-started).
+Our provisioning engine is based on multiple compoments such as Hyperledger Bevel, but mainly on a Tool called [Ansible](https://docs.ansible.com/ansible/latest/user_guide/index.html#getting-started).

 These two components combined with the OpenShift virtualization platform are targeted at greatly reducing complexity of infrastructure setup for research scenarios and for developing own smart contracts (Chaincode in Fabric-terms).
 This complexity is partly necessary for the system to work, we believe, however, that current cloud-offerings e.g from IBM, Oracle, Microsoft etc. are not primarily targeted at the research community and while they also attempt to reduce complexity, they do not tend to individual requirements and cannot fulfill e.g. high-performance constraints or allow simulations on large Blockchain-networks.